View General Explanatory Notes for 2017/2018

 Please note that if you have appealed against your rateable value, payment is still due as detailed on your Rates Bill and cannot be withheld pending the outcome of your appeal.

 National Non-Domestic Rating Multiplier

 The local authority works out the Business Rates bill by multiplying the rateable value of the property by the appropriate multiplier.
 There are two multipliers: the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
 The former is higher to pay for small business rate relief.
 Except in the City or London where special arrangements apply, the Government sets the multipliers for each financial year for the whole of England according to the formulae set by legislation.
 Generally, the multipliers increase in line with inflation according to the Retail Price Index in September of the preceding year.
-The Government announced in the Autumn Statement 2014 that it will cap the RPI increase in Business Rates to 2% in 2015/16.
 Between revaluations, the multipliers change each year in line with inflation and to take account of the cost of small business rate relief.
 In the year of revaluation the multipliers are rebased to account for overall charges to total rateable value and to ensure that the revaluation does not raise extra money for the Government.
 Similarly, the change in the revaluation date to 2017 has no effect on the total amount of revenue raised from business rates.
 The current multipliers are shown on the front of your bill.

 Special rules deal with changes in rateable values and the merger or splitting of existing properties.